osscar-org/osscar-website/_sources/extensions/index.rst

 JupyterLab Extensions
 ======================

-We developed JupyterLab extensions to help developing and education.
+We have developed JupyterLab extensions to help with development and education.

 .. panels::
    :body: bg-light text-center